How to Use This Toolkit

 Employer connection: Apprenticeship placement with partner contractors beginning in semester three.
 Employer advisory board reviews curriculum quarterly.

 What comparable programs suggest.
-The Tekton model is designed to test three hypotheses.
-First, that opportunity youth respond to high expectations—evidence from classical microschool models nationally indicates that rigorous curricula (reading primary texts, engaging in Socratic dialogue, writing argumentative essays) produce engagement rates higher than vocational training alone.
-Second, that employer partnerships work best when employers help design the curriculum, not just receive its graduates—a pattern documented in career-connected learning programs like PEAK Innovation Center and Blue Valley CAPS.
+The Tekton model tests three hypotheses.
+First, that opportunity youth respond to high expectations.
+Evidence from classical microschool models nationally indicates that rigorous curricula (reading primary texts, engaging in Socratic dialogue, writing argumentative essays) produce engagement rates higher than vocational training alone.
+Second, that employer partnerships work best when employers help design the curriculum and participate in student development, a pattern documented in career-connected learning programs like PEAK Innovation Center and Blue Valley CAPS.
 Third, that a two-year timeline is sufficient for full independence.
-Comparable workforce programs suggest that family instability—housing disruptions, childcare gaps, and legal issues—causes more program interruptions than academic difficulty.
+Comparable workforce programs suggest that family instability (housing disruptions, childcare gaps, and legal issues) causes more program interruptions than academic difficulty.
 Tekton's design includes a family navigator position from the outset, a dedicated staff member who connects student families with existing social services.
 Evidence from navigator programs in similar populations suggests this addition can reduce disruptions by approximately 30–40%.

 Case Study 2: Ready Set Thrive